HIRO-group/gentacttoolbox/README.md

-# Nerfies
+# GenTact Toolbox Website

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [GenTact Toolbox website](https://ckohl10.github.io/gentact.github.io/).

-If you find Nerfies useful for your work please cite:
+Click here for the source code of [GenTact](https://github.com/ckohl10/gentact).

+Please cite the following paper if you use GenTact in your work!:
 ```
-@article{park2021nerfies
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
-  journal   = {ICCV},
-  year      = {2021},
+@article{kohlbrenner2024gentact,
+      title={GenTact Toolbox: A Computational Design Pipeline to Procedurally Generate Context-Driven 3D Printed Whole-Body Tactile Skins},
+      author={Kohlbrenner, Carson and Escobedo, Caleb and Bae, S Sandra and Dickhans, Alexander and Roncone, Alessandro},
+      journal={arXiv preprint arXiv:2412.00711},
+      year={2024}
     }
 ```

 # Website License